Commands

 The meaning is: if a command is already executed and the related events are stored, we have a way to ask to that command to provide a function, that can be executed in the future to return another function that when executed will return a result with the list of events that can "undo" the effect of the command itself.

-You may need undoers if the eventstore doesn't support multiple stream transactions or if you will use a distributed architecture with many nodes handling different streams of events.
 By using PostgresSQL as event store you can just set the undoer to None as the event store will handle the cross-streams transactions for us.